Geographical usage of television: Asian networks and stations

 In Asia, television has traditionally been state-controlled, although the number of commercial television channels are increasing, as its competition currently goes from streaming television.
-Japan's NHK is a non-commercial network similar to the BBC, funded by a television license fee, and has more editorial independence over news and current affairs than broadcasters like India's state-run Doordarshan or China's China Central Television (CCTV).
+Japan's NHK is a non-commercial network similar to the BBC, funded by a television license fee.
+However it's editorial independence over news and current affairs are questionable especially in judicial policy (Note: In March 2024, Nobuyuki Koga, former CEO of the Nomura Holdings was appointed as the Chairman of NHK.), compareing the broadcasters like India's state-run Doordarshan or China's China Central Television (CCTV).

 In Malaysia, television was dominated by Radio Televisyen Malaysia (RTM), a government-owned agency, from 1963 until 1984.
 From 1984, however, private television stations started emerging, with TV3 being the only private broadcaster for ten years until the introduction of MetroVision, which was operated between 1995 and 1999.
 Even though TV Alhijrah began broadcasting, RTM and Media Prima still controls most of the free-to-air television market.
 Free-to-air television in Singapore is currently monopolised by Mediacorp, with 6 channels broadcast there.

 From 2000 onwards, India also encouraged new private stations.
 Star TV, which was based in Hong Kong, expanded to other areas in Asia.
 The number of commercial broadcasters are indeed increasing in some countries; as of 2024, for example, Indonesia has 31 national commercial television networks compared to having just one before the introduction of RCTI.